 TV Service: A 12-month contract is required and there is a $25 activation fee, which covers the number of set top boxes included in the package.
 Each additional set top box is installed at $40/half hour, plus materials.

-See if your address is a part of our fiber area by going here.
+For homes, See if your address is a part of our fiber area by going here.
 If you address is eligible, you will be directed to an online form to sign up and let us know what services you are interested in.
-We will keep you posted during the fiber build so you’ll always know what stage you are at.

 If you rent a house or an apartment, we will need to contact your property owner.
 First, give us your address here, and if your address is within our fiber build area, you will be prompted to provide your property owner’s contact information in the online sign up form.